 Who Can be a Foster for BHS?

 Anyone!
 Students, families, full time and part time workers…any responsible adult with a little extra space and a whole lot of love can be a foster.
-We do our best to set each foster parent up for success with his or her individual circumstance.
+Experience isn’t necessary; we do our best to set each foster parent up for success and match you with a pet at your skill level.

 No animal deserves to spend its last days in a shelter.
-“Fospice” is a portmanteau of foster and hospice.
 When an elderly or terminally ill animal comes in but isn’t expected to make it more than a few months, our amazingly compassionate fosters open their arms, homes, and hearts to give them as much comfort as possible to offer the best quality of life care until the end.

 What Would be Expected of Me?

-Fosters are expected to care for one or more animals for anywhere between a week and a few months.
-It all depends on the situation, but a week and a half is average.
-We expect our fosters to be able to bring the animals to our clinic on weekdays to receive any vaccinations or examinations.
+Fosters are expected to care for one or more animals for anywhere between a week and a few months depending on the needs of the pet.
+Our fosters need to be able to bring in pets to our clinic during the week to receive routine vaccinations, preventatives, and exams as needed.
+We try to accommodate your schedule when we can.

-All foster supplies are provided based on donations to the shelter so there is ordinarily no financial costs for fostering.
+All foster supplies are provided including food, litter, litterboxes, and potty pads if needed.
 Of course if you’d like to buy any special treats or toys, feel free!

 To learn more about what is expected, please visit our FAQ page.